chandan989/P.R.I.S.M./brief.md

 ## Introduction: The Paradigm Shift Toward Transparent Artificial Intelligence

-The deployment of large language models in high-stakes domains—such as medical triage and legal navigation—has been limited by their inherent opacity.
+The deployment of large language models in high-stakes medical environments has been limited by their inherent opacity.

 Traditional AI systems: